-- > Stack shelves carefully, so air can circulate freely.
-Never put hot food into fridges. - Always put foods into clean containers, label and date them.
-This helps with stock rotation, too. - Always store raw meat at the bottom of the fridge.
-Store other uncooked foods below cooked and ready to eat items.
-Separate fridges are best. - ➤ Check regularly that foods in fridges and display cabinets are at the correct temperature.
-(8°C or below) Foods in freezers should be at -18°C or colder. - > Check "use-by" dates regularly and discard any out of date food.
-It is an offence to have or sell food beyond its "use by" date. - Do not store foods in open tins, bin liners or carrier bags.
+- Stack shelves carefully, so air can circulate freely.
+Never put hot food into fridges. - > Always put foods into clean containers, labelled and dated.
+This helps with stock rotation, too. - Always store raw and uncooked foods below cooked and ready to eat items.
+Separate fridges are best. - Check regularly that foods in fridges and display cabinets are at the correct temperature.
+(8°C or below.)
+Foods in freezers should be at -18°C or colder. - Check "use-by" dates regularly and discard any out of date food.
+It is an offence to have or sell food beyond its "use by" date. - > Do not store food in open tins, bin liners or carrier bags.